 - Always check for obstacles before operating in a new area. - Never attempt to operate over large obstacles, such as large rocks or fallen trees.
 Always follow proper procedures when operating over obstacles as described in this manual. - Always be careful when skidding or sliding.
 Learn to safely control skidding or sliding by practicing at low speeds and on level, smooth terrain.
 On extremely slippery surfaces, such as ice, go slowly and be very cautious in order to reduce the chance of skidding or sliding out of control. - Never operate an ATV in fast flowing water or in water deeper than that recommended in this manual.
 Remember that wet brakes may have reduced stopping ability.
 Test your brakes after leaving water.
-If necessary, apply them several times to let friction dry out the linings. - Always use the size and type of tires specified in
+If necessary, apply them several

-- this manual. - Always maintain proper tire pressure as described in this manual. - Never modify an ATV through improper installation or use of accessories. - Never exceed the stated load capacity for an ATV.
+- times to let friction dry out the linings. - Always be sure there are no obstacles or people behind you when you operate in reverse.
+When it is safe to proceed in reverse, go slowly. - Always use the size and type of tires specified in this manual. - Always maintain proper tire pressure as described in this manual. - Never modify an ATV through improper installation or use of accessories. - Never exceed the stated load capacity for an ATV.
 Cargo should be properly distributed and securely attached.
 Reduce speed and follow instructions in this manual for carrying cargo or pulling a trailer.
 Allow greater distance for braking.

 - Always turn off the engine when refueling. - Do not refuel right after the engine has been running and is still very hot. - Do not spill gasoline on the engine or exhaust pipe/muffler when refueling.
 Never refuel while smoking, or in the vicinity of sparks, open flames, or other sources of ignition such as the pilot lights of water heaters and clothes dryers.
-Gasoline can catch fire and you could be burned. - When transporting the ATV in another vehicle, be sure it is kept upright and that the fuel cock is in the "OFF" position.
-Otherwise, fuel may leak out of the carburetor or fuel tank.
+Gasoline can catch fire and you could be burned.

-Of Gasoline is poisonous.
+- When transporting the ATV in another vehicle, be sure it is kept upright and that the fuel cock is in the "OFF" position.
+Otherwise, fuel may leak out of the carburetor or fuel tank. - Gasoline is poisonous.
 If you should swallow some gasoline or inhale a lot of gasoline vapor, or get some gasoline in your eyes, seek medical help immediately.
 If gasoline spills on your skin, wash with soap and water.
 If gasoline spills on your clothing, change your clothes.